mytechnotalent/Reverse-Engineering/README.md

 <br>

-# Today's Tutorial [March 17, 2026]
+# Today's Tutorial [March 18, 2026]
-## Lesson 132: x64 Course (Part 12 - Load Effective Address)
+## Lesson 133: x64 Course (Part 13 - The Data Segment)
-This tutorial will discuss load effective address.
+This tutorial will discuss the data segment.

 -> Click [HERE](https://0xinfection.github.io/reversing) to read the FREE ebook.